 It is interesting that brain plasticity — the miracle of brain recuperation, for instance — is an accepted part of daily life and the daily news, yet in education it is viewed with such skepticism that pieces like this still need to be written.

-“What is Brain-Based Teaching?” by Eric Jensen
+Watch this video on “What is Brain-Based Teaching?” by Eric Jensen

 How the brain works has a significant impact on what kinds of learning activities are most effective educators need to help students have appropriate experiences and capitalize on those experiences.